This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 No reservations possible.
 Just be there on time.

-This tour can be organised privately, for a group of any size.
+This walk can be organised privately, for a group of any size.

 Meeting Point: U4 Kettenbrueckengasse (exit: Naschmarkt).